 David R. Hanke

-Prior to joining Arent Fox, Dave spent over 12 years on Capitol Hill, serving in a variety of national security staff positions, including as a Professional Staff Member on the US Senate Select Committee on Intelligence and as Counsel for National Security Affairs to Senator John Cornyn (R-TX), then-Senate Majority Whip), and staffing Senator Cornyn for four years on the Senate Armed Services Committee as his Military Legislative Assistant.
+Prior to joining Arent Fox, Dave spent over 12 years on Capitol Hill, serving in a variety of senior national security staff positions, including as a Professional Staff Member on the Senate Select Committee on Intelligence (SSCI), Counsel for National Security Affairs to Senator John Cornyn (R-TX, then-Senate Majority Whip), and staffing Senator Cornyn for four years on the Senate Armed Services Committee as his Military Legislative Assistant.
 All told, he has experience staffing seven different committees in the Senate and House of Representatives.

 Publications, Presentations & Recognitions

 Dave has presented at a number of national security and international trade-related events including:

 - Co-Chair and Panelist, “A 360 Degree View of Today’s CFIUS Landscape 1 Year Post-FIRRMA Implementation,” 7th National Conference on CFIUS, April 20, 2021

 - Panelist, “Trade, National Security and the Future of US-China Economic Relations,” 2021 NFTC Foundation Virtual Conference and Awards Ceremony, National Foreign Trade Council, January 12, 2021